 The Americans with Disabilities Act (ADA) of 1990 required that all public transportation systems that deliver fixed route service to the general public to also make accommodations to ensure that people with disabilities can use and access the same or comparable service.
 Over the past 24 years, transit vehicles have been purchased and facilities been retrofitted and/or designed to comply with ADA.
 Even with these changes, some individuals are still unable to use fixed route services due to a disability.
 ADA paratransit service is shared ride, advanced reservation, origin-to-destination service for ADA-certified people with disabilities who are unable to use fixed route public transit service.
 The service is to be operated the same days and during the same span of service.
-FAST and SolTrans provide the vast majority of intercity fixed route service in Solano County and as a result they operate the majority of intercity paratransit service.
+FAST and SolTrans provide the vast majority of intercity paratransit service.
 There are other intercity paratransit services for ADA-eligible individuals that will also be discussed.